how to buy a fixer-upper

 Whether you buy a fixer-upper to live in, to keep as a rental (the BRRRR method), or to flip, you can “force equity” quickly through renovation.

-And if you do choose to flip the property immediately, the profit can help you expand your real estate portfolio.
+If you flip the property immediately, the profit can help you expand your real estate portfolio.
 Use the profit as a down payment toward your next rental property purchase, which will then start generating monthly real estate cash flow for you.

 how to get a fixer-upper3.
 Customization